 The very first hydroelectric project took place in Northumberland, England in 1878.
 The electricity produced powered a single lamp.
 Just four years later, in Appleton Wisconsin, American's created one of the first hydroelectric plants for wider distribution.
 The generated power delivered electricity to private and commercial customers.
 Within ten years, we could find hydroelectric power plants dotted across the USA.

-In North America alone, there were hydroelectric plants located in Grand Rapids, Michigan, Ottaway, Ontario, Niagara Falls, New York and Dolgeville, New York.
+In North America alone, there were hydroelectric plants located in Grand Rapids, Michigan, Ottaway, Ontario, Niagara Falls, New York, and Dolgeville, New York.
 These hydroelectric plants generated power for mills and local buildings.

-As the turn of the century arrived, hydropower was becoming recognised on a global scale.
+As the turn of the century arrived, hydropower was becoming recognized on a global scale.
 Germany created the first three-phase hydroelectric system in 1891, continuing the evolution of the history of hydroelectric power.
 A touch later, Australia then launched the very first publicly owned plant in the Southern Hemisphere in 1985.
 Following this came the development of the largest hydroelectric plant at the time.
 Known as the Edward Dean Adams Power Plant, located at Niagara Falls.

 Hydroelectric plants were increasing at a considerable rate by 1900, with hundreds in operation.
-Later in 1905, a hydropower plant built on the Xindian creek had the ability to generate a then record 500kW of power.
+Later in 1905, a hydropower plant built on the Xindian creek had the ability to generate, a then record, 500kW of power.

 The 20th century was the time where larger scale hydro led to more growth.
 Innovations were happening rapidly and facility design was evolving.
 In the 1930s, US President Franklin Roosevelt introduced new policies that offered support to increased hydropower development.
 A number of significant projects resulted, including the Hoover and the Grand Coulee dams.
 At this time, hydropower created electricity generation to meet 40% of electricity needs nationally1.